Geodesy

-Geodesy or geodetics is the science of measuring and representing the geometry, gravity, and spatial orientation of the Earth in temporally varying 3D.
+Geodesy (/dʒiːˈɒdɪsi/, jee-OD-iss-ee) or geodetics is the science of measuring and representing the geometry, gravity, and spatial orientation of the Earth in temporally varying 3D space.
 It is called planetary geodesy when studying other astronomical bodies, such as planets or circumplanetary systems.

-Geodynamical phenomena, including crustal motion, tides, and polar motion, can be studied by designing global and national control networks, applying space geodesy and terrestrial geodetic techniques, and relying on datums and coordinate systems.

 Geodetic job titles include geodesist and geodetic surveyor.

+Through highly accurate observations, geodesy provides the scientific basis for mapping, navigation, and positioning, and supports applications such as infrastructure development (including construction), natural resource management, mineral exploration, and geophysics.
+Its measurements underpin modern geospatial reference frames used in transportation, satellite systems, global trade, and timekeeping.

+Geodynamic phenomena, including crustal motion, tides, and polar motion, are studied through global and national control networks, space geodesy and terrestrial geodetic techniques, and the use of datums and coordinate systems.

 History

 Geodesy began in pre-scientific antiquity, so the very word geodesy comes from the Ancient Greek word γεωδαισία or geodaisia (literally, "division of Earth").

 Early ideas about the figure of the Earth held the Earth to be flat and the heavens a physical dome spanning over it.
 Two early arguments for a spherical Earth were that lunar eclipses appear to an observer as circular shadows and that Polaris appears lower and lower in the sky to a traveler headed South.